Kenny Wallace

 Kenneth Lee Wallace (born August 23, 1963) is an American race car driver and former reporter for Fox NASCAR.
 He retired from NASCAR in 2015 after driving in the national series since 1988.
-In a career spanning 25 years in NASCAR, Wallace had nine wins, all occurring in the NASCAR Xfinity Series.
+In a career spanning 25 years in NASCAR, Wallace had nine wins, all occurring in the NASCAR O'Reilly Auto Parts Series.
 Now retired from NASCAR competition, he continues to race on local dirt tracks across the country as a hobby.

 Early life

-Wallace is the youngest of three brothers born to Russ and Judy Wallace.
+Wallace is the youngest of three brothers Rusty and Mike, born to Russ and Judy Wallace.
 Russ was a prolific race winner himself, which made him unpopular with fans.
 Wallace earned his nickname, "Herman," early in life when Lake Hill Speedway promoter Bob Mueller made note of Wallace's boisterous behavior when taking up for his father, likening him to the mischievous cartoon character Herman the German.
+Wallace who was hyperactive as a child has been diagnosed with ADHD.
 He went to Fox High School in Arnold, Missouri.

+Motorsports career

 Wallace began his racing career by working as a mechanic on his father's race cars and brother's team.
 He entered his first race, the Illinois Street Stock State Championship, in 1982, winning the event.
 In 1984, Wallace worked as a mechanic for Benfield Racing and Joe Ruttman, eventually being promoted to crew chief after Jake Elder left the team.
+He would continue to work as crew chief until the late 1980s before transitioning to a full time driver.
+Wallace later commented on his struggle going from a mechanic to driver stating:

+Going from a mechanic to a race car driver was pretty difficult, I ended up calling a man named John Childs, who owned some tire stores in the O'Fallon area.
+John helped me financially and so did our motor man, Don Kirn.
+Racing cars is super expensive, and I could have never done it by myself.

-He entered the American Speed Association in 1986, achieving Rookie of the Year honors in the series.
+Wallace entered the American Speed Association in 1986, achieving Rookie of the Year honors in the series after finishing 11th in the standings with seven top-tens.
+During the 1987 seasons he finished in tenth once again securing seven top-tens, he raced his final full year in the ASA in 1988 where he finished 7th with ten top-tens.

-Motorsports career